Workers/employees

 Posted self-employed person

-You are considered to be a posted self-employed person (in Norwegian) when you work temporarily in another EU/EEA country or Switzerland on an assignment for yourself.
+You are considered to be a posted self-employed person when you work temporarily in another EU/EEA country or Switzerland on an assignment for yourself.
 It is a requirement that the work you do corresponds to the work you do in Norway.
 You remain covered by the Norwegian National Insurance Scheme.

 Au pairs